I’m engaged now and I’ve told enough people the “proposal story.” I want to tell you what happened before the engagement.

 Five months ago, I moved halfway across the country to a land of strangers and barbecue for my super-cute boyfriend and because the good Lord told me to.
 Good Christian girls don’t move without the promise of marriage (jokes… kind of), so we tentatively decided (mean- ing we needed to have a serious conversation if anything changed) that we’d get married sometime next summer.
 This marked my transition, and unrelatedly that of a few of my friends, into the imaginary but also very real relationship stage known as “pre-engagement.”
 Engaged to be engaged, the haters will say.

-As soon as the ring slips onto your nger, everything becomes so much about celebrating and choosing ribbon colors that it can make you for- get that the part before is sometimes riddled with insecurity, doubt, and fear.
+As soon as the ring slips onto your finger, everything becomes so much about celebrating and choosing ribbon colors that it can make you forget that the part before is sometimes riddled with insecurity, doubt, and fear.
 So I want to tell you about that.

 This seems like a good time for a disclaimer that some people might not be as nuts as I am, and they may have transitioned into engagement effortlessly and glistening.
 If that’s you, congrats.
 I’m writing for everyone else.

 Set the scene.
-You are a Modern Woman, MW for short.
+You are a Modern Woman.
 Everything up to this point you have chosen for yourself.
 You chose where you were going to college, which job to take, which boy to date.
 Ultimately, of course, you will decide who you marry.
 But you don’t always get to decide when.

 And that’s probably the best advice of all – the advice I didn’t give and I hardly could manage to take.
 Trust me and be patient.